yomboy222/spellbinder/readme.txt

 images to do or redo:
-  easy soap-bowtie: bowtie --- also say why saw doesn't work here.
+  tear-dice: make separate background with street easy soap-bowtie: bowtie
   cordon-joker: donor
-  goon0=-hut: lots, tux wearing
+  goon-hut: lots, tux wearing
   soap-bowtie, have to decide on aster eater ester hoe sea spa
   aromantics: tit boot bot soot
+  slime-blazer: X and dug-up hole

+make hater say "i'm melting!". make beefeater block behavior say 'oi!'

-in hemp-icon: if you recreate bruin in another room, things go haywire. should an obstacle automatically go back to its initialX, initialY when you drop it?
+in hemp-icon: if you recreate bruin in another room, things go haywire. similarly with shifter / snifter in the goon-hut level.  should an obstacle automatically go back to its initialX, initialY when you drop it?

 make script to automatically pull in & rate transforms in puzzle_ideas.txt

-make hater say "i'm melting!". make beefeater block behavior say 'oi!'

 tare-dicer: redo background